 Accreditation Statement: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of The France Foundation and the Respiratory Health Association.
 The France Foundation is accredited by the ACCME to provide continuing medical education for physicians.

-For questions about future educational sessions, contact Amy O’Rourke at firstname.lastname@example.org or 312-628-0217.
+For questions, contact Amy O’Rourke at firstname.lastname@example.org or 312-628-0217.

 To view the online training for the previous session, Achieving Better Control of Severe Asthma: New Understandings in Asthma Pathophysiology and Targeted Therapies, click here.